Amount of rent for a privately owned dwelling

 It is possible to increase the rent applied to the former tenant when the following 2 conditions are met:

-- This rent is undervalued.
-It is possible to estimate the undervaluation of rent based on rents usually found for comparable housing in the same geographic area.
+• That rent is undervalued.
+It is possible to estimate the undervaluation of a rent from rents usually recorded for comparable dwellings located in the same geographical area.

-- When the housing is located in the metropolis, its primary energy consumption is less than 331 kWh per m2 per year.
+• When the dwelling is located in metropolitan France, its primary energy consumption is less than 331 kWh per m2 and per year.
 An energy performance diagnosis less than 4 years old must attest to this.

-When these 2 conditions are met, the rent can be increased.
-However, the increase in rent must not exceed 50% of the difference between the following 2 sums:
+When these two conditions are met, the rent can be increased.
+But the rent increase must not exceed 50% of the difference between the following 2 sums:

-- Amount of rent determined by reference to rents in the vicinity for comparable housing
+• Amount of rent determined by reference to rents in the neighborhood for comparable dwellings

-- Last rent applied to the previous tenant, possibly revised on the IRL if this has not been done in the last 12 months
+• Last rent applied to previous tenant, if applicable revised on IRL if not done in the last 12 months

 The rule to apply depends on the date the lease was signed: